kgateway-dev/kgateway/docs/content/installation/advanced_configuration/session_affinity.md

 ### Apply the session affinity configuration

-### Requirements

-- Kubernetes cluster with Gloo Edge Enterprise installed
-- At least two nodes in the cluster.
-- Permission to deploy a DaemonSet and edit Gloo Edge resources.

 #### Configure the upstream

 Use `kubectl edit upstream -n gloo-system default-session-affinity-app-80` and apply the changes shown below to set a hashing load balancer on the app's upstream.